Wong-Kai-Xian/ProFlow/README.md

 ## Problem & Solution Summary

 ### The Problem
-- Traditional business processes are a silent drain on productivity and revenue.
+Traditional business processes are a silent drain on productivity and revenue.
 Our research shows that:
-- Rework & Poor Communication: 80% of employees spend up to half their time on rework caused by poor communication and disorganized processes.
+- Rework & Poor Communication: 80% of employees spend up to half their time on rework caused by poor communication and disorganized processes. _(Geneca)_
-- Lost Revenue: Companies lose RM 2.5M annually per company from missed follow-ups and inefficient client tracking.
+- Lost Revenue: Companies lose RM 2.5M annually per company from missed follow-ups and inefficient client tracking. _(Greenlight Studio)_
-- Wasted Time: An average of 4 hours per workday are wasted on inefficiency and repetitive activities.
+- Wasted Time: An average of 4 hours per workday are wasted on inefficiency and repetitive activities. _(PwC)_
 - Fragmented Tools: Teams struggle with disconnected tools and scattered workflows, making it difficult to align on projects, track customer journeys, and consistently follow standard procedures.

 ### The Solution